 Next, click on the button

-Change database URI link.
-By doing so, you will be able to replace the Connection String with the same that you copied above earlier from your application.
+Connection String and click on the change database URI link.
+By doing so, you will be able to update the connection string with the new copied value.

 Step 3 - Upload your Cloud Code